QZOFlameFE/FE2025_1st_repo_ByFlame/README.md

 To improve this situation, we have introduced the filter approach based on Kalman and a new dynamic parameter – Trust.
 Instead of switching between the readings of the sensors, we now define the weight of each of them for the final value.
 - The more similar values from ultrasonic and odometry were, the higher the level of Trust.

+## Improving the obstacle avoidance function (Linear to Quadratic)

+During the initial development of the obstacle avoidance program, a linear function was applied to model the avoidance process in relation to the pillars.
+In some cases, this led to an occurrence of sharper steering maneuvers and thus, increased the chance of hitting a pillar.
+The latest implementation of the avoidance function involves the use of a quadratic equation.
+The use of this function has made it possible to achieve smoother steering maneuvers and avoid pillars much more effectively than before.

 ## Ultrasonic Rotation Control